top of page

 Remember

 Parenting young children is tough.
 Small changes in how we communicate can make a big difference.
-Teaching positive opposite skills is one of those simple shifts that can lead to better behavior, fewer power struggles, and a more connected relationship with your child.
+Teaching opposite skills is one of those simple shifts that can lead to better behavior, fewer power struggles, and a more connected relationship with your child.

 If you’re curious about how to use this approach with your own child or need help building a routine or behavior plan, please call Naples Behavioral Pediatric Therapy (239-922-1440).